craftercms/docs/source/release-notes/4-2-x-breaking-changes.rst

   To update your project, find and replace ``javax`` with ``jakarta`` in your Groovy code or Java if you are bringing in jars with Grab.

+- CrafterCMS 4.2.x has upgraded the AWS client library to version 2. |br| This may contain breaking changes that impact custom Java and
+  Groovy code.
+See https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/migration.html for more information on the changes in the library that may affect your project/s.

 |hr|

 ------------------------------------